 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Pork mee goreng with fresh ramen, shredded cabbage, and eggs
+Pork mee goreng with fresh ramen, cabbage, and scrambled eggs

 2 Servings, 740 Calories/Serving

 With a name that means “fried noodles,” this popular Malaysian street food is a dish you can easily make at home thanks to our sweet and spicy house-made sauce.